Heart-Lung Machine Lifecycle Planning: When to Repair vs. Replace

 Capital decisions around perfusion equipment are rarely straightforward.
 This analysis provides a framework for evaluating total cost of ownership and timing replacement decisions to minimize disruption and cost.

-Gary Plancher, CCP, FPP
+Gary Plancher, CCP, MHA

 Founder & Principal Consultant, Gate Medicals